All Episodes

 So I know we're just reporting, you know, we're not taking any value judgments here, we're just reporting the things that are talking about.

-This sounds kind of fuentes-ish.
+Honestly, this sounds kind of Fuentes-ish.

 Yes.

-I thought that yes.
+I thought that.

-So those could be Fuentes words.
+I thought those could be Fuentes' words.

 Exactly.

-And you know, you can see how his thinking on the subject has changed, and this is what people are, of course, uh clipping all these bits out to show, is that Charlie actually has been thinking about this subject a lot.
+And this is what people are, of course, clipping all these bits out to show: is that Charlie actually has been thinking about this subject a lot.

-Um, but then then you get this from Harrison Smith.
+But then you get this from Harrison Smith.

-Uh Harrison Smith is an InfoWars uh host.
+Harrison Smith is an Infowars host.

 Now, this was from August the 13th.

-So this was uh a month ago that he had posted this, and you can see why the conspiracy theory against Israel is gaining steam now.
+And you can see why the conspiracy theory against Israel is gaining steam now.

-Because if you've got these kind of breadcrumbs that are being put together, then you you get this kind of opinion.
+Because if you've got these kind of breadcrumbs that are being put together, then you get this kind of opinion.

 And Harrison came out and said, Yeah, I posted this a month ago.